4hmg008d/impact-report/prompt.md

 - next to the 'Refresh results' button above, there should be a button 'Save as HTML report' which outputs the html report, do not overwrite existing html files, use timestamp to differenciate the files for now
 - there should also be a 'Save Data' button to output data csv files, this button should overwrite existing csv files if exist
 - in case you need to create new code/modules in the src folder, you should name any new files with prefix 'app_'

+---

+in this dash app, in the create_charts_section function, i can see you are using iframe, is it possible to take the content from visualizer.generate_html_report?

 ## To Do